 ‘Willing to kick-back’

-North State Custom has been a Mercedes-certified shop since 2003 without any interruption, according to owner Greg Coccaro Jr. It completed some necessary upgrades for its recertification, past all required audits, and and paid what was then Estate Motors the necessary fee in early 2017.
+North State Custom has been a Mercedes-certified shop since 2003 without any interruption, according to owner Greg Coccaro Jr. It completed some necessary upgrades for its recertification, passed all required audits, and paid what was then Estate Motors the necessary fee in early 2017.
 Prior to the recertification being formally completed, Estate Motors was bought out by Celebrity Motors of Westchester, which summoned the shop for a meeting.

 “At that meeting, Celebrity’s service manager and body shop coordinator responded that although Celebrity had been advised by Estate Motors, Inc. that North State Custom does excellent work, they (Celebrity’s representatives) wanted to know what percentage of each Mercedes-Benz automobile repair North State Custom was willing to kick-back to Celebrity in exchange for Celebrity continuing to allow the MBUSA-North State Custom relationship to continue,” the lawsuit states.

 According to Coccaro, the dealership sought a 25 percent payment on labor and to make 100 percent on parts sold to North State Custom.